 In 1969, the Solomon R. Guggenheim Museum in New York invited Peggy to show her collection there.
 In 1970 she donated her palazzo and in 1976 her collection to the Solomon R. Guggenheim Foundation.
 The Foundation was created in 1937 by Peggy Guggenheim’s uncle Solomon, in order to promote the understanding of art and establish and operate “a museum or museums,” beginning with the Solomon R. Guggenheim Museum which holds his collection and, since 1959, has been housed in Frank Lloyd Wright’s spiral structure on upper Fifth Avenue in New York.

-Peggy died aged 81 on 23 December 1979.
+Peggy died aged eighty-one on December 23, 1979.
 Her ashes are placed in a corner of the garden of her museum.
 Since then, under the oversight of the Solomon R. Guggenheim Foundation, the Peggy Guggenheim Collection has become one of the finest museums of modern art in the world.